The Community’s Own Rescue Helicopter

 - The AW139 helicopters are bigger aircraft capable of flying for longer, faster periods, covering great distances.

-- The service is on call 24 hours, seven days a week.
+- The service is on call 24 hours per day, seven days per week.

 - Primary – attend accident site, treat and transfer patients to hospital